7 Halloween desserts in Bangkok to indulge in this Halloween 2023

 Drop by Dough

-The young people’s favourite, Drop By Dough offers four adorable doughnut flavours this spooky occasion.
+The young people’s favourite, Drop By Dough in Bangkok offers four assorted desserts – actually adorable doughnut flavours this Halloween.
 The set of four is comprised of Spider Chocolate Mint, Matcha Choco Face, Pumpkin Ghost with a marshmallow face, and White Mask Raspberry Jam glazed with white chocolate.

 Drop by Dough has two branches, Sukhumvit 101/2 and Emquartier, and a pop-up store at Central Eastville.